kexa-io/git-action-ready-to-run/README.md

 Simply fork this repository and make it private, or download the content of the repository and make it private

-* Warning * Do not forget to use this repository as a "*private*" reposiroty, you don't want to use Kexa as a public function because it will display some of your resources ID when raising errors for example.
+* Warning * Do not forget to use this repository as a "*private*" repository, you don't want to use Kexa as a public function because it will display some of your resources ID when raising errors for example.